Last Updated on January 14, 2022 by scottkandh

 I like this one because Kirk is tried for murder and they cleverly isolate the guy that was supposedly killed by honing in on his heartbeat.
 They do this by using a microphone that mutes the sound of heartbeats.
 In this episode of Court Martial, Spock plays 3-D chess against the ship’s computer.
 If you click on the image below, you’ll be able to order the Tridimensional chess set as depicted in Star Trek.

 15. The Menagerie, Parts I and II

 This show was based on the pilot episode.
 Cleverly done but long and drawn out.
-No wonder that the pilot was cancelled that they had to reinvent another way to show it.
+No wonder that the pilot was canceled that they had to reinvent another way to show it.